 As outlined in the relevant Portfolio Description, the Portfolio is actively managed and AB uses the AB Stewardship Approach when seeking to achieve the investment objective.
-Through the AB Stewardship Approach, fundamental research includes a robust ESG integration process, whereby AB assesses and incorporates ESG Factors in all phases of the investment process.
-More information on the Portfolio's investment objective and investment strategy can be found in the relevant Portfolio Description in the Prospectus.
+Through the AB Stewardship Approach, fundamental research includes a robust ESG integration process, whereby AB assesses and incorporates ESG Factors in all phases of the investment process. based on factors such as More information on the Portfolio's investment objective and investment strategy can be found in the relevant Portfolio Description in the Prospectus.